wdv4758h/pypy-extradoc/blog/draft/py3k-status-update-6.rst

 operator) and the methods ``.encode/.decode('utf-8')``.

-Other than that there is the usual list of smaller issues and bugs that got fixed, such as: teach the compiler when to emit the new opcode ``DELETE_DEREF`` (and implement it!); detect when we use spaces and TABs inconsistently in the source code, as CPython does; fix yet another bug related to the new lexically scoped exceptions (this is the last one, hopefully); port some of the changes that we did to the standard CPython 2.7 tests to 3.2, to mark those which are implementation details and should not be run on PyPy.
+Other than that there is the usual list of smaller issues and bugs that got fixed, including (but not limited to):

+  - teach the compiler when to emit the new opcode ``DELETE_DEREF`` (and implement it!)

+  - detect when we use spaces and TABs inconsistently in the source code, as CPython does

+  - fix yet another bug related to the new lexically scoped exceptions (this is the last one, hopefully)

+  - port some of the changes that we did to the standard CPython 2.7 tests to 3.2, to mark those which are implementation details and should not be run on PyPy

 Finally, I would like to thank Amaury Forgeot d'Arc and Ariel Ben-Yehuda for their work on the branch; among other things, Amaury recently worked on